 - Medical bills that you have paid for, and those that your health or auto insurance have covered.

 - A statement that verifies your lost income, paycheck stubs, and possibly a letter from your employer.

 - Documents of other financial losses directly associated with your accident.

 - Evidence that you have suffered emotionally and physically.

 You will need to meet with a personal injury attorney to accurately estimate your injury claim.
 An attorney will compute your settlement asking amount based on a variety of factors, which include special losses.

 Most insurance companies use a software program that helps them calculate car accident settlement values.
 The insurance claims adjuster relies on this program heavily to compute how much the company should pay out in an accident case.
 While it is helpful, it is often inaccurate and rarely addresses the emotional and physical pain.
 Other insurance companies will multiply specials, such as multiplying your total financial losses by 1.5 to 4, to come to a settlement amount.

 The amount your losses are multiplied by will depend on the accuracy and strength of your evidence – as well as the attorney negotiating on your behalf.

-For an Accurate Settlement Picture, Contact a Kentucky Car Accident Attorney
+For an Accurate Settlement Picture, Contact a Car Accident Attorney in Kentucky

 If you want to know how much your injury claim is worth, contact Gladstein Law Firm, PLLC.
 We offer free, no-obligation consultations.
 Schedule your appointment with a car accident attorney by calling 502-855-4177 or filling out our online contact form with your questions.